epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 ## AWS VPC configuration (Optional)

-This step will do the following:
+This step will cover the following topics:

 * Create the AWS VPC
 * Create the AWS VPC Subnets for instances and AWS ALB
 * Create the AWS VPC Routing

-Take the following steps:
+To accomplish the tasks outlined above, follow these steps:

-1. Navigate to VPC module directory.
+1. Navigate to the VPC module directory:

   ```bash
   cd ../vpc
   ```

 2. Setup backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
-Insert the missing fields in the file `vpc/providers.tf`.
+Insert the missing fields in the file `vpc/providers.tf`:

   ```tf title="vpc/providers.tf"
   ...